Author: sharonwasteney@gmail.com

 Contemplating

 I had the great pleasure of taking a class offered by the International Quilt Study Center in Lincoln, NE with fiber artist, LInda Colsh.
 It was one of the most inspiring classes I have ever taken.
 I especially like her focus on “hearing the quiet”.
+I am contemplating how to use the fabrics I painted during the class with the addition of some batiks and photos of a neighborhood barn that is attractive to me.

 Moostake Two